zenml-io/zenml/README.md

 ## 🍰 ZenBytes
 New to MLOps?
 Get up to speed by visiting the [ZenBytes](https://github.com/zenml-io/zenbytes) repo.

->ZenBytes are a series of short practical MLOps lessons taught using ZenML.
+>ZenBytes is a series of short practical MLOps lessons taught using ZenML.
 >It covers many of the [core concepts](https://docs.zenml.io/getting-started/core-concepts) widely used in ZenML and MLOps in general.

 ## 📜 ZenFiles
 Already comfortable with ZenML and wish to elevate your pipeline into production mode?
 Check out [ZenFiles](https://github.com/zenml-io/zenfiles).

->ZenFiles are a collection of production-grade ML use-cases powered by ZenML.
+>ZenFiles is a collection of production-grade ML use-cases powered by ZenML.
 They are fully fleshed out, end-to-end projects that showcase ZenML's capabilities.
 They can also serve as a template from which to start similar projects.

 # 👭 Collaborate with your team

 ZenML is built to support teams working together.
-The underlying infrastructure on which your ML workflows run can be shared, as can the data, assets and artifacts that you need to enable your work.
+The underlying infrastructure on which your ML workflows run can be shared, as can the data, assets, and artifacts in your workflow.

 You can quickly share your stack with anyone with ZenML by exporting them with: